 - Protect your confidential information and intellectual property; and

-- Outline how disputes will be resolved (i.e., what is the governing law and what venue will disputes be decided in?).
-This item is especially important when dealing with cross-border customers or suppliers (i.e., having to litigate a matter in another country’s court system can unpredictable, time consuming and expensive).
+- Outline how disputes will be resolved (i.e., what is the governing law, and what venue will disputes be decided in?).
+This item is especially important when dealing with cross-border customers or suppliers (i.e., having to litigate a matter in another country’s court system can unpredictable, time-consuming and expensive).

-It is easy to see why having a clear framework governing the relationship between your customers and/or suppliers is a good idea as it can significantly limit any potential exposure in the event of a dispute.
-While these terms may be subject to some negotiation, they can at least provide a favorable starting point and some measure of predictability.
+It is easy to see why having a clear framework governing the relationship between your customers and/or suppliers is a good idea, as it can significantly limit any potential exposure in the event of a dispute.
+While these terms may be subject to negotiation, they can at least provide a favorable starting point and some measure of predictability.

 4. Failing to Sufficiently Protect Intellectual Property

 - Patents.
-A patent gives an inventor the ability to protect their invention by granting the right to prevent others from making, using, or selling the patented subjected matter for a period of time.
+A patent gives an inventor the ability to protect their invention by granting the right to prevent others from making, using, or selling the patented subject matter for a period of time.

 - Nondisclosure Agreements.
-Non-disclosure agreements can be used to prevent customers, suppliers and employees from disclosing a company’s confidential or proprietary information.
+Nondisclosure agreements can be used to prevent customers, suppliers and employees from disclosing a company’s confidential or proprietary information.

 5. Employment Issues

 - For instance, having employees presents tax compliance issues (i.e., certain withholdings are required from each paycheck).
-In addition, make sure you know the difference between independent contractors and employees as misclassification can lead to various penalties.
+In addition, make sure you know the difference between independent contractors and employees, as misclassification can lead to various penalties.

 The attorneys at Fitzpatrick Lentz and Bubba, P.C., have extensive experience advising entrepreneurs and start-ups and can help you avoid costly legal mistakes.
 For more information, please contact Ken Charette or any other attorney in our Corporate, Business and Banking Group.